 Revenue is recognized to the extent that it is probable that the economic benefits associated with the transaction will flow to the Group and the amount of revenue can be reliably measured.
 The following specific recognition criteria must also be met before revenue is recognized:

 Interest Income

 Interest income is recognized as it accrues using the EIR method.

-Other Income
+Other Income (Charges)

-Other income is recognized when earned.
+Other income (charges) is recognized when earned or incurred.